OrbsCCG/Orbs-CCG-Wiki/basics/turn_structure.md

 # Turn Structure

-[//]: # 'How does the game start? how to choose who goes first?'
+[//]: # 'How does the game start? how to choose who goes first? how many cards drawn....'

 ## Overview